-APU offers several majors to address the needs of students who seek a pre-allied health or pharmacy program to prepare for research, teaching, physician assistant, occupational therapy, physical therapy, sports medicine, chiropractic medicine, pharmaceutical sales, and other health-care-related fields.
+APU offers several majors to address the needs of students who seek a pre-allied health or pharmacy degree program to prepare for research, teaching, physician assistant, pharmacist, occupational therapy, physical therapy, sports medicine, chiropractic medicine, pharmaceutical sales, and other health-care-related fields.

 The allied health, biology, and biochemistry majors provide: